resque/resque/README.markdown

 Resque vs DelayedJob
 --------------------

-How does Resque compare to DelayedJob, and why would you choose one over the other?
+How does Resque compare to DelayedJob and why would you choose one over the other?

 * Resque supports multiple queues